 Assessing the effectiveness of the implemented plan

-To become an analyst, prepare yourself with a combination of education, experience, and technical skills.
-Many companies list a bachelor’s degree as a requirement for candidacy, emphasizing finance, business, and accounting as the preferred fields of study.
-These concentrations provide a solid foundation for the types of assignments you will work on as an analyst.
+To become an analyst, you'll need a combination of education, experience, and technical skills.
+Many companies list a bachelor’s degree as a requirement, listing finance, business, and accounting as the preferred fields of study.
+These majors provide a solid foundation for the types of assignments you will work on as an analyst.

 While earning your undergraduate degree, completing an internship can provide helpful experience toward your career path.
 Internships offer professional exposure to the tasks and duties of an analyst and allow you to develop skills in a business setting.